Aaditya-Shah696/password-manager-cs128h/README.md

 Prompt for the master password on every use, avoiding caching it in memory for long sessions Optionally integrate with system keychain services for enhanced security

-Browser Integration: ❎
-Use the `open` crate to open a browser tab for the provided domain if needed Implement a Rust-based HTTP client or integrate with a web extension (optional, for more secure autofill) Autofill capabilities could leverage simulated keyboard events (for basic use) or work with WebDriver for cross-browser support

 Domain-based Credential Retrieval: ☑️

 Parse and standardize domains so the user doesn’t need exact URLs (`example.com` matches `https://example.com/*`)